Mennauu/web-app-from-scratch-18-19/README.md

 - [X] Cache (data in variable)
 - [X] Progressive loading state
 - [X] Filter results on type
+- [X] Actor diagram
+- [X] Interaction diagram
 - [X] Write a README
+- [ ] Unique progressive loading state for detailpage
+- [ ] Sort pokemon that are filtered by type
+- [ ] Error feedback for users

 <!-- Maybe someone helped me 🤔-->
 ## Credits
 **Arash**: For giving amazing feedback and advice on my code.
-He was like a tutor to me that helped me improve and understand my code.
+He was like a tutor to me that helped improve and understand code.

 <!-- Maybe I used some awesome sources that I can mention 🤔-->
 ## Sources